 Ovarian cancer is often fatal as it is difficult to detect in the early stages.
 Most women are not diagnosed until the disease has significantly progressed and the prognosis is often grim.
 This type of cancer is often treated by a combination of the following:

 Such treatment can be painful and costly and is often not even effective in saving a patient’s life.

 More than 1,000 women have so far filed lawsuits against Johnson & Johnson regarding its failure to warn about the possible risks of ovarian cancer regarding talcum powder products.
 In early 2016, one family was awarded $72 million in a wrongful death claim after losing a loved one to ovarian cancer.
 Anyone who used talcum powder and has been diagnosed with ovarian cancer should speak with an attorney as soon as possible.

 If you are a woman who has used talcum powder in the past and have developed ovarian cancer, you may have a legal claim.
 Some of the losses for which you could compensation include your medical expenses, lost income, physical and emotional pain and suffering, and loss of quality of life.
-The skilled attorneys of Colorado talcum powder cancer lawyer, call our office today at 303-416-6345.
+The skilled attorneys of Zaner Harden Law are committed to providing effective legal representation to each client we represent are work tirelessly to achieve the best possible outcome in each case.
+To schedule a consultation with an experienced Colorado talcum powder cancer lawyer, call our office today at (303) 416-6345.